isomerpages/sciencecentre-emag/_stories/Culture/When Science Meets the Force.md

 <p>Science Café is a monthly informal dinner series for adults 18 and above
 where speakers share their takes on interdisciplinary STEM topics, from AI and art to South Polar dinosaurs and forensic science.
 Join us to enjoy a new kind of geeky nightlife!
-Tickets available here: <a rel="noopener noreferrer nofollow" target="_blank">https://programmes.tickets.science.edu.sg/attraction/science-caf-58833</a>.</p>
+Tickets available <a href="https://programmes.tickets.science.edu.sg/attraction/science-caf-58833" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p><em>Written by Jamie Uy<br>Photography by Ai Xin Qin</em>
 </p>
 <hr>